drmarcogir/raptorsviolencegovernance/README.md

 *Marco Girardello* (marco.girardello@gmail.com)

-R code developed as part of the paper "Navigating spaces for implementing raptor research and conservation under varying violence and governance levels in the Global South" (Santangeli et. al in review).
+R code developed as part of the paper "Navigating spaces for implementing raptor research and conservation under varying violence and governance levels in the Global South" (Santangeli et. al 2019 Biological Conservation 239 (2019): 108212).
 A copy of the main script (Analyses.R) is shown below.
 All support functions can be sourced through the main script.

 ```r